 Susan Fung's Blog

-Now, let's take a look at three vital tips to help a first-time homebuyer acquire a residence that matches or exceeds his or her expectations.
+Now, let's take a look at three tips that a first-time homebuyer can use to minimize the risk of overspending on a house.

-1. Analyze the Housing Market
+1. Assess the Housing Market Closely

 2. Get Pre-Approved for a Mortgage

-To obtain a mortgage, you'll want to meet with several banks and credit unions.
-This will allow you to learn about all of the mortgage options that are available and choose a mortgage that corresponds to his or her finances.
+To get pre-approved for a mortgage, a homebuyer should meet with several banks and credit unions.
+This will allow a homebuyer to learn about all of the mortgage options that are available and choose a mortgage that corresponds to his or her finances.

 3. Collaborate with a Real Estate Agent